Robert Cialdini is no ivory tower academic.

 How does Cialdini manage his own money, given his insights?

-In turns out that Cialdini has invested the bulk of his assets in Berkshire Hathaway (NYSE: BRK-B) for decades.
+In turns out that he has invested the bulk of his assets in Berkshire Hathaway (NYSE: BRK-B) for decades.

-He entrusts his investment portfolio to two investors – Warren Buffett and Charlie Munger – who Cialdini knows have read and understood Influence‘s lessons.
+Cialdini entrusts his investment portfolio to two investors – Warren Buffett and Charlie Munger – who he knows have read Influence and understood its lessons.

 So if you want to improve your investment decision making, I recommend you read and study Influence: The Psychology of Persuasion.

-It will be one of the most influential books you’ve ever read.
+It will be one of the most important books you’ve ever read.

 Click here to watch Nicholas’ latest video update.